saultj/SpotyplaylistToMp3/README.md

 ## Features 🚀
 - Checks if `spotdl` is installed and offers to install it automatically.
-- Downloads public Spotify playlists to a chosen folder.
+- Downloads public Spotify playlists or albums to a chosen folder.
 - Ensures playlist quality at 320kbps.
 - Friendly and clear console messages — no weird jargon.